Section 3 – Democratic rights

 Section 3 is one of the few rights in the Charter that is reserved to Canadian citizens.

 The courts have recognized the interrelationship between section 3 and other Charter rights, particularly the rights to freedom of expression and equality (Figueroa, supra).
 Even when section 3 does not apply, the values of democratic participation embodied in that section may still be argued as the basis of an application under freedom of expression in section 2(b) and freedom of association under section 2(d) of the Charter (see e.g., Haig, supra; Siemens v.
 Manitoba (Attorney General), 1 S.C.R.
 6 and Libman v.
 Quebec (Attorney General), 3 S.C.R.
 569, involving referenda; Baier v.
-Alberta, 2007 SCC 31, involving school board elections; B.C.
+Alberta, 2 S.C.R.
+673, involving school board elections; B.C.
 Freedom of Information and Privacy Association v.
-British Columbia (Attorney General), 1 SCR 93, involving sponsorship of election advertising) or the right to equality in section 15 of the Charter (e.g., Corbiere, supra; Baier, supra).
-While rights can overlap, s.
-2(b) and s.
-3 are distinct rights to be given independent meaning.
-The right to effective representation, which is at the core of s.
-3, is not protected under s.
+British Columbia (Attorney General), 1 S.C.R.
+93, involving sponsorship of election advertising) or the right to equality in section 15 of the Charter (e.g., Corbiere, supra; Baier, supra).
+While rights can overlap, section 2(b) and section 3 are distinct rights to be given independent meaning (Harper, supra, at paragraph 67; Thomson Newspapers Co. v.
+Canada (Attorney General), 1 S.C.R.
+877, at paragraphs 79-80).
+The right to effective representation, which is at the core of section 3, is not protected under s.
 2(b) (Toronto (City) v.
-Ontario (Attorney General), supra, at para 17).
+Ontario (Attorney General), supra, at paragraph 17).

 2. Direct interference with the right to vote or to be a candidate